 The new president told reporters on Monday that the Blaugrana have been back in touch with the Netherlands icon, who was frozen out by previous chief Sandro Rosell

 Cruyff is a hugely popular figure with Barca fans following his successful spell as a player and triumphant return as coach, when he led the Dream Team to a number of titles in the early 1990s.

 The Dutchman, who still lives in the Catalan capital, then worked as a consultant to former president Joan Laporta between 2003 and 2010, when he was also handed the title of honorary president.

-On assuming the presidency late in January, Bartomeu claimed that he would reach out to Cruyff and the new Blaugrana chief confirmed on Monday that preliminary talks have taken place.
+On assuming the presidency late last month, Bartomeu claimed he would reach out to Cruyff and the new Blaugrana chief confirmed on Monday that preliminary talks have taken place.

 "We have been in contact with people close to Cruyff," he said at a press conference to announce some changes in the club's board structure on Monday.
 "We will keep talking.
 He is a very important person for us and for this club.
 Little by little, things will return to normal."